CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_epg.html.markdown

 # Data Source: intersight_niatelemetry_epg
 Object is available at End Point Group scope.
 This currently applies only to the APIC environemt.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niatelemetry_epg.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `azure_pack_count`:(int) Azure Pack NAT with ASA feature usage.
 * `dn`:(string) Dn value for the End Point Groups present.